Billy McKinney Player Props: Yankees vs. Mariners

 Billy McKinney At The Plate

-- McKinney has three doubles, a triple, a home run and a walk while hitting .286.
+- McKinney is hitting .289 with three doubles, a triple, two home runs and a walk.

-- In nine of 10 games this year, McKinney has picked up at least one hit, including one game with multiple hits.
+- McKinney has had a base hit in 10 of 11 games this year, and multiple hits once.

-- He has gone deep in one of 10 games, and in 2.8% of his plate appearances.
+- He has homered in two of 11 games played this year, and in 5.1% of his plate appearances.

-- McKinney has driven in a run twice this year, but just one in each of those games.
+- In three games this year, McKinney has picked up an RBI, with more than one RBI once.

-- He has scored a run in four of 10 games so far this year.
+- He has scored in five games this year (45.5%), but has had no multi-run games.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.